-For a time, the business of supplying electricity was being undertaken solely by franchised distribution utilities.
-On July 26, 2013, the implementation of Open Access commenced in Luzon and Visayas.
-Like power generation, the business of supplying electricity is not considered a public utility operation under the EPIRA.
-It is, however, considered a business affected with public interest.
-As such, the EPIRA requires all suppliers of electricity to end-users in the contestable market, other than distribution utilities within their franchise areas, to obtain a license from the ERC in accordance with the ERC's rules and regulations.
-With the implementation of Open Access, AboitizPower's Subsidiaries, AESI, AdventEnergy, SN Aboitiz Power - RES, and Prism Energy, obtained separate licenses to act as RES and Wholesale Aggregator.
-AESI, AdventEnergy, and Prism Energy, have each duly filed the corresponding application for renewal of their respective RES licenses.
+Like power generation, the business of supplying electricity is not considered a public utility operation under the EPIRA, but is considered a business affected with public interest.
+As such, the EPIRA requires all suppliers of electricity to end-users in the contestable market, other than distribution utilities within their franchise areas, to obtain a license from the ERC.
+With the implementation of Open Access in 2013, AboitizPower's Subsidiaries, AESI, AdventEnergy, SN Aboitiz Power - RES, and Prism Energy, obtained separate licenses to act as RES and Wholesale Aggregator.
+AESI, AdventEnergy, and Prism Energy have each filed the corresponding application for renewal of its respective RES license.